Highest resolution shell.

-Crystal structure of a novel Thermotoga maritima enzyme (TM1112) from the cupin family at 1.83 Å resolution
+Crystal structure of the ApbE protein (TM1553) from Thermotoga maritima at 1.58 Å resolution

 Proteins: Structure, Function, and Bioinformatics

 Volume 64, Issue 4, pages 1083–1090, 1 September 2006

 How to Cite